MatrixBai/jing_games_site/en/docs/blog/posts/the_birth_of_studio_logo.md

 ---
 ![](http://jing.games/assets/blog/devlog-2025-11-17.png)

 "Jing" springs from the "晶" in my partner's and my names.
-Three suns stacked in oracle bones once meant stars in the sky.
+Three suns stacked in oracle bones once meant stars in the sky. <!--more -->

 Video Games first land on the eyes.
 So we started with "睛" (eyeball)—homophone to "晶."
 The logo's heart: an ancient eye glyph, raw, gritty, a primal spell's punch.
 We wanted cave-paint vibes—alien yet déjà vu.